 He leaves to mourn his Daughter Wendy Nolan-Anderson, son in law Michael Anderson, two grandchildren Michael (Mikey) and Myles Nolan-Anderson, one greatgranddaughter Kennedy Nolan-Anderson, ve nephews Ike and Edward (Ivory) Carrington, Roger Nolan, Andre Marks, Nicky Nolan, one great nephew Ryan Nolan, two nieces Sharon Nolan, Candace Green one brother Roger Nolan SR, two sister in law Minnie Nolan and Christine Carrington wife to the late Edward Dotson Carrington a host of family and friends.

-To plant a tree in memory of Randolph "Randy" Nolan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Randolph "Randy" Nolan, please visit our floral store.